 You might expect Dynamic Benefits to include a graph showing the effect of the Universal Credit.
 It did not, precisely to avoid the above ‘naive’ questions.

 The Universal Credit as now constituted reduces the ‘mountain’ of tax rate equivalents in excess of 80% on low incomes to a ‘plateau’ at 63%, which rises to over 70% when National Insurance is taken into account.

 It has been possible ever since Dynamic Benefits was published to ask this simple question:

 The government has access to high powered computers.
-If they reveal that the tax rate required to fund this arrangement is impossibly high, the nation is already bankrupt.
-But of course that is not the case, Work done by Richard Murphy and Howard Reed suggests that even if financed entirely out of personal income tax, that would be around 60%, considerably lower than was accepted by the rich in the 1940s.
+If they revealed that the tax rate required to fund this arrangement is impossibly high, the nation is already bankrupt.
+But of course that is not the case, Work done by Richard Murphy and Howard Reed suggests that even if financed entirely out of personal income tax, that would be around 60%, considerably lower than the rich paid willingly in the 1940s.
 Other forms of taxation, notably Land Value Tax and ecological taxes would bring this personal tax rate down considerably.

-But what if the MP (or whoever) were to continue, naively,
+But what if an MP (or whoever) were to continue, naively,

 “On what grounds is anything other than putting everyone on exactly the same basis justified”?

 Why not give everybody a sum of money, and take 60% from all other income?.

 And it might help to save the ecosphere.